digitalocean/container-blueprints/virtual-networks-with-netmaker/README.md

 Notes:

-- `YOUR_NETMAKER_DROPLET_DASHED_NOTATION_PUBLIC_IP_HERE` represents your Netmaker Droplet public IP having all dots replaced with the dash symbol: `-`.
+- `YOUR_NETMAKER_DROPLET_DASHED_NOTATION_PUBLIC_IP` represents your Netmaker Droplet public IP having all dots replaced with the dash symbol: `-`.
 For example, if your droplet public IP is `209.97.179.143`, then the dashed version becomes: `209-97-179-143`.
 - Based on the above example, the dashboard URL becomes: `https://dashboard.nm.209-97-179-143.nip.io`.
 - Another way of finding the Netmaker dashboard URL is by SSH-ing as root to the Droplet, and then inspecting the `Caddyfile` from the home folder: